Master of Library and Information Science (MLIS)

 - Program Requirements

 - Technology Requirements

 - Contact Us

-An MLS degree prepares you to work in a variety of settings both inside and outside of libraries, archives, and museums.
-There is broad range of possibilities open to MLS graduates in areas such as:
+An MLIS degree prepares you to work in a variety of settings both inside and outside of libraries, archives, and museums.
+There is broad range of possibilities open to MLIS graduates in areas such as:

 - Human Resources

 - Instructional Technology

 - Project Management/Administration

 MLIS graduates put their research and analytical skills to work in fields like: